-These are employee FTEs who hold the title of Librarian (including Library Directors, Associate and Assistant Directors), but who do not hold a Master's degree from programs of library and information studies accredited by the American Library Association.
-See: Librarians, MLS Librarians, Other Staff, Staff FTEs, Total FTEs, Population to Staff Ratio, IT Staff
+This is the staff FTE count of employees with the title of Librarian (including Library Directors, Associate and Assistant Directors), but who do not hold a Master's degree from programs of library and information studies accredited by the American Library Association.
+See: Librarians, MLS Librarians, Other Staff, Staff FTEs, Total FTEs, Population to Staff Ratio

-NON-RESIDENT BORROWER IFEEI:
+NON-RESIDENT REGISTERED USERS [FEE]:

 This is a patron who is neither a legal resident nor a property owner within the library's service area.
-It includes reciprocal borrowers.
-Non-Resident Borrowers FEE is the amount an individual non-resident borrower's library card or account costs.
-See: Resident Borrower, Total Registered Borrowers
+It includes reciprocal users.
+Non-Resident Registered Users Fee is the amount it costs for an individual non-resident Registered User to purchase a library card or account for the year.
+See: Registered Users, Resident Registered Users